Ninja-Atmos/Password-Cracker/README.md

-# Password Cracker GUI - Created by Suvam
+# Password Cracker - Created by Suvam

 This project is a **Graphical User Interface (GUI) tool to brute-force protected files using a wordlist.**
 It supports cracking passwords for: